django-oscar/django-oscar/README.md

 Clone this repository to get the latest version of Oscar

-Install all packages from the requirements file
+Install all packages from the requirements file (optional)

-	pip install -r requirements.txt
+	pip install -r requirements-dev.txt

+This just provides some useful tooling for developing a django project - the installed modules are not mandatory to run oscar.

 Install oscar in development mode within your virtual env